docker-archive/dcus-hol-2017/docker-enterprise/README.md

 - `ADMIN_PASSWORD_FILE:` is an environment variable that tells the `web` service that the secret will be stored at the location `/run/secrets/admin_password`
 - `secrets: admin_password` references the secret that we created in UCP.
 UCP will send the secret to the `web` containers wherever they are scheduled.

-3. Now go to the `<host-ip>:<port>` on the `pets_web` service that is mapped to the internal port `7000`.
+3. Now go to the `<node1-public-ip>:<port>` on the `pets_web` service that is mapped to the internal port `7000`.
 This is the administrator consul that displays the votes.
 It should be protected by a password now.
 Use the secret you entered as the `admin_password`.

 ![](images/password.png)